aidnrm/aidnrm/README.md

 ### Hi there, I'm Aiden👋
-- 🔭 I’m an undergraduate student at University of Vermont studying Computer Science
+- 🔭 I’m an undergrad at University of Vermont studying Computer Science
 - 📖 I’m currently reading The Pragmatic Programmer
 - 📫 You Can reach me at <Aiden.Mccormack@uvm.edu>
 - 💼 Connect with me on [LinkedIn](www.linkedin.com/in/aiden-mccormack)!